 According to Jakob Nielsen, Co-Founder of The Nielsen Norman Group and one of the most authoritative voices, within usability testing, “heuristic analysis is a usability engineering method for finding the usability problems in a user interface design so that they can be attended to as part of an iterative design process.
 Heuristic evaluation involves having a small set of evaluators examine the interface and judge its compliance with recognized usability principles (the “heuristics”).”

-It’s a process that will typically give you an idea of some of the issues that might be affecting conversions, either directly or indirectly, and it will also, more importantly, provide you with some initial hypotheses that can later be tested.
-As mentioned earlier, you should always have the end goal/main KPI in mind, when you’re doing this.
+This process should give you an idea of some of the issues that might be affecting conversions, either directly or indirectly, and it will also provide you with some initial hypotheses that can later be tested.
+As mentioned, earlier, you should always have the end goal/main KPI in mind, when you’re doing this.
 Ask yourself, what am I trying to achieve with this landing page, etc., and are these elements helping or hurting my chances of reaching my goal?

 One of the ways you can perform this type of analysis is by identifying the user goals and then come up with a bucket list of things, that have to happen in order for that goal to be achieved.
-The idea is, that once you’ve identified the necessary steps for success, it becomes easier to now evaluate everything else.
-Now you’ll be able to highlight each element that might inhibit your main KPI for that page, and deal with it later on, or even go for an A/B test to check if it really is a problem.
+The idea is that, once you’ve identified the necessary steps for success, it becomes easier to evaluate everything else.
+THis will enable you to highlight each element that might inhibit your main KPI, for that page, and deal with it later on.
+You could even go for an A/B test to check if it really is a problem.

 Looking into quantitative data to find trends and patterns on a large scale is crucial – especially if the website receives lots of traffic.
 Google Analytics is great at providing insights into what people are doing on your site, how site content/features are performing, and how your sales funnel is performing.